FAQs

 Will the age of my law degree affect the results of the assessment?

-In order for your legal qualifications to be considered current, in three of the last five years, you must have been attending a Qualifying Law Degree Program, pursuing additional legal studies and acquiring legal experience satisfactory to the Executive Director, or engaged in some combination of legal studies and legal experience.
+In order for your legal qualifications to be considered current, in three of the last five years, you must have been attending a Qualifying Law Degree Program, pursuing additional legal studies, acquiring legal experience satisfactory to the Executive Director, or engaged in some combination of legal studies and legal experience.

 If your legal qualifications are stale, you will be required to complete additional subjects as follows: